Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_helm.rst

 Namespaces
 ==========

-It is recommended that AcceleratXR be installed within a dedicated namespace within Kubernetes.
+It is recommended that Xsolla Backend be installed within a dedicated namespace within Kubernetes.
 A namespace can be created explicitly as shown below or automatically during helm installation using the `--create-namespace` option.

 .. code-block:: bash